desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-thomassen-dnsop-dnssec-bootstrapping.md

-To signal that a Child DNS Operator whishes to act as the Child's delegated signer, the Child DNS Operator MUST publish one or more Signaling Records at the Child's Signaling Name under each Bootstrapping Domain.
+To signal that a Child DNS Operator whishes to act as the Child's delegated signer, the Child DNS Operator MUST publish one or more Signaling Records at the Child's Signaling Name under each Signaling Domain.

-Signaling Records MUST be accompanied by RRSIG records created with the corresponding Bootstrapping Zone's key(s).
+Signaling Records MUST be accompanied by RRSIG records created with the corresponding Signaling Zone's key(s).
 The type and contents of these Signaling Records depend on the specific use case as described below.